Comparing 2-handle additions to a genus 2 boundary component: Introduction

+The next theorem gives some additional evidence for their conjecture.
+Its proof is logically independent from the prior results on 2-handle addition.

-\begin{ThmSimpleHandle} Suppose that $N$ is a compact, orientable, simple 3--manifold and that $F\subset \boundary N$ is a genus 2 component.
-Suppose that $a$ and $b$ are non-isotopic separating curves on $F$.
-Suppose that $N[a]$ is reducible and that $N[b]$ is non-simple.
-Then $N[b]$ contains an essential annulus with boundary on non-torus boundary components and $a$ and $b$ can be isotoped to intersect exactly four times. \end{ThmSimpleHandle}
+\begin{cor-ScharlWu} Suppose that $N$ is a compact orientable simple 3-manifold and that $F \subset \boundary N$ is a genus two boundary component.
+Let $a,b \subset F$ be essential simple closed curves with $|a \cap b| \geq 1$.
+Assume that $b$ is separating and that $N[b]$ is reducible.
+Then $N[a]$ is irreducible and boundary-irreducible and if $a$ is a degenerating curve, then $a$ is non-separating and $|a \cap b| = 2$.
+Furthermore, if $N[a]$ contains an essential annulus, then it contains one with boundary disjoint from $b \cap \boundary N[a]$. \end{cor-ScharlWu}

-The remaining applications all concern the operation of ``refilling meridians''.
-Let $W$ be a genus two handlebody embedded in 3--manifold $M$.
-For an essential disc $\alpha \subset W$, let $M[\alpha]$ denote the result of attaching a regular neighborhood of $\alpha$ to $M - \inter{W}$.
-Let $\alpha$ and $\beta$ be essential discs in $W$ which have been isotoped so that their boundaries intersect minimally in $\Delta > 0$ points.

-The first application solves a conjecture of Scharlemann for a large class of 3--manifolds $M$ and embeddings of $W \subset M$.
-Here is the statement for $M = S^3$.